-Learning another language raises awareness of the multilingual and multicultural world and introduces an international dimension to pupils’ learning, giving them an insight into their own culture and those of others.
-The learning of French provides a medium for cross-curricular links and the reinforcement of knowledge, skills and understanding developed in other subjects.
+Learning another language raises awareness of the multilingual and multicultural world and introduces an international dimension to pupils’ learning, giving an insight into their own culture and those of others.
+Learning French provides a medium for cross-curricular links and the reinforcement of knowledge, skills and understanding developed in other subjects.

 The national curriculum for languages aims to ensure that all pupils:

-Although the teaching of Modern Foreign Languages is only statutory in the KS2 curriculum, we at Farnborough Primary School believe that preparing the children in KS1 will have a positive effect on their willingness to engage and become successful linguists.
+Although the teaching of Modern Foreign Languages is only statutory in the KS2 curriculum, we at Farnborough Primary School believe that preparing the children in KS1 will have a positive effect on their enthusiasm for languages, creating a strong base to develop children further in becoming successful linguists.

 We aim to do this by: